maibennett/website_github/exampleSite/content/resources.md

 dancer <- emo::ji("dancer")
 ```

 And voilà!
 It's done.
 You just write `pushme()` at the end of your R Code (or wherever you want to be notified), and that's it.
-You get pretty push notifications when you're done like this one:
+You get pretty push notifications when you're done, like this one:

 <p align="center">
 <img src="/images/push_notification.jpg" width="400">